 Kubernetes API server

-• REST commands then go to the API server that will process and validate the requests.
+- REST commands then go to the API server to process and validate the requests.

-• Upon request, the cluster’s resulting state will be stored based on the distributed key value.
+- The cluster’s resulting state will be stored based on the distributed key value upon request.

 Scheduler

-• This component schedules the tasks to specified slave nodes.
-Besides, each slave node will store resource usage information.
+- This component schedules the tasks to specified slave nodes.
+Besides, each slave node will store information on resource usage.

 Control manager

-• There are other things this component does, like node garbage collection, event garbage collection, cascading-deletion garbage collection.
+- There are other things this component does, like node garbage collection, event garbage collection, and cascading-deletion garbage collection.
 Moreover, it has lifecycle functions like namespace creation.

-• In essence, a controller looks over the desired state of a managed object, but it also uses an API server to overlook and manage its current state.
-If the desired state of an object is not met, the control loop will ensure to level the current and desired state by taking specific steps to achieve this goal.
+- In essence, a controller looks over the desired state of a managed object, but it also uses an API server to overlook and manage its current state.
+If the desired state of an object is not met, the control loop will ensure the current and desired state level by taking specific steps to achieve this goal.

 ETCD

-• This component distributes a key-value store that ultimately uses a cluster state for storing.
+- This component distributes a key-value store that ultimately uses a cluster state.

-• You can configure ETCD externally or even make it a part of the Kubernetes Master.
+- You can configure ETCD externally or make it a part of the Kubernetes Master.

 When talking about a high level, the Kubernetes architecture diagram consists of several segments like the control plane (master node), several Kubelets (cluster nodes), and ETCD (distributed storage system that helps keep a consistent cluster state).

-The control plane is a specific system that perpetually manages objects states, helps match the actual and desired state of system objects, and responds to any changes within the cluster.
+The control plane is a specific system that perpetually manages object states, helps match the actual and desired state of system objects, and responds to any changes within the cluster.

 The control plane consists of three essential components – kube-scheduler, kube-apiserver, and kube-controller-manager.
 These components will run via a single master node and can even replicate throughout several master nodes (high availability).